Ants in your house or business, not fun.

 Allegheny Mound Ants

-Allegheny mound ants are aggressive and will come out in number if the mound is disturbed.
+Allegheny mound ants are aggressive and will come out in number if their mound is disturbed.
 They are a medium size ant with reddish head and thorax and dark or black thorax and legs.
 The worker ants make galleries with tunnels under the surface of the ground.
 Allegheny mound ant colonies can be as deep as 3 feet down into the soil.
 As they dig and enlarge their colony they pile excavated soil that makes up their mound, which could extend another 3 feet above the soil.
+They also collect organic debris to make their mound larger and you will see them foraging for scraps of leaves and small pieces of wood.

 Allegheny mound ant nests can be found in wooded areas as well as pastures and fields.
 They will also live in areas populated by humans but rarely infest a home.
 If they are found inside, which is unusual, they are typically foraging for food and may more commonly be found foraging on or around decks or patios on the outside of a home or business.